About British Longhair

 The British Longhair is essentially the British Shorthair with longer fur.

-Like the British Shorthair, British Longhair cats have a pleasant temperament, and they are also affectionate and easygoing.
+Like the British Shorthair, British Longhair cats have a pleasant temperament, and they are affectionate and easygoing.

 What makes these cats perfect for any feline loving household – particularly those households in which the owners have to spend a lot of time away from home while working – is the fact that they won’t be loud in order to get your attention, and they are content amusing themselves to avoid becoming bored.
 If you have more than one British Longhair, or more than one cat in general, even if they are different breeds, they can keep each other company when you aren’t able to interact because you’re busy or when you aren’t home.
 In addition to considering adding to your feline family, you can also give your British Longhair plenty of toys to play with (just be sure that the toys are safe for solitary play).
 Cat trees, wall perches, and window perches can also help keep your cats occupied and reduce the risk of boredom when they’re home alone.

 Despite having a somewhat independent nature, however, these cats do enjoy being petted and cuddled, and they need the company of people and other cats or pets.
 Therefore, you do have to be certain you can make time for them.
 If you think your schedule will be too full or too hectic to be able to spend time with your pet, it’s important to consider the animal’s needs and whether or not you would be able to give them what they want to be happy.

 Another feature of this breed is the round head and full cheeks, as well as the wide skull and thick, short, muscular neck.
 The ears on these cats are small and short, with a broad base.
 And the eyes are large and round, coming in different colors, including blue, green, deep gold, and copper, depending upon the coat color and pattern.
 This makes them super adorable and you can’t help but take note of their attractive appearance.

 Like the British Shorthair, the British Longhair comes in a variety of colors and patterns.
 While blue is the most popular color, other patterns and colors include black, white, cream, tabby, calico, bi-color, and tortoiseshell.

 To keep a British Longhair looking great, you need to brush your cat at least weekly using a bristle brush, but you don’t really need to worry about actually bathing your cat, as he will take care of that on his own.
 Using high-quality brushes and combs that are designed for use on cats is a good way to ensure you will be able to get the best results in the shortest amount of time.
 And you definitely want your kitty to enjoy the experience of being brushed, so it shouldn’t hurt your pet at all.
 In fact, regularly brushing your cat can help strengthen your bond with your furry friend.

 Photo credit: Life on White